jamalihuzaifa9/Robust-Decisiosn-Making-Via-Free-Energy-Minimization/Experiments/readme.md

     - Complex multi-obstacle scenarios
     - Dynamic obstacle arrangements

-  - **DR_robot_routing_IOC.ipynb**: The notebook implements the robot routing experiment by solving the forward and inverse problems using the algorithms given in the manuscript.
+  - **DR_robot_routing.ipynb**: The notebook implements the robot routing experiment by solving the forward and inverse problems using the algorithms given in the manuscript.
 Includes:
     - Forward problem: DR-FREE trajectory generation
     - Inverse problem: Cost reconstruction using belief update algorithm